mehrvarz/tremote_plugin/bin.linux.ARM6/README.md

-# runtrp - run TRemote plugin tool
+# runtrp - run TRemote plugin

-TRemote is a service for ARM based Linux computers.
-It lets you remote control *things* on these kind of machines, specifically over Bluetooth.
-There is no limit to what you can remote control on a target device because you can extend the remote control service with with native code plugins.
+TRemote is a service for ARM based Linux computers that lets you remote control *things* on these type of machines, specifically over Bluetooth.
+There is no limit to what you can remote control on a target device because you can extend the remote control service with native code plugins.

-When developing these plugins it can often be useful to be able to ~run~ them from the command line.
-This is what the runtrp tool does and this is how to use it:
+When developing such a plugin, it is often useful to be able to ~run~ them from the command line.
+This is what runtrp does and this is how to use it:

 ```